 None of the Nine who are One were truly gods, despite most of them being objects of worship, but they were powerful, and possessed of technological capacities almost unmatched in the usual timeframe of the setting.

 Their empire lasted more than an eon before shattering from the effects of both time and war, but it was the King of Shards who allowed their legacy, for good or ill to survive to the present day in our highly speculative and indeed, unlikely future in Gods of Terra.

-So from that early concept comes the Magna, the current Enforcer Prime of the Kai’Siri, who like her counterparts the Mirus and the Fractus, is a member of a hominin daughter species of humanity, the Wavetouched, Homo mirabilis, and in her own right, as powerful and dangerous as the other two Gods of Terra.
+From an earlier and now defunct character concept comes the Magna, the current Enforcer Prime of the Kai’Siri, who like her counterparts the Mirus and the insanely awesome Fractus, is a member of a hominin daughter species of humanity, the Wavetouched, Homo mirus mirabilis, and in her own right, as powerful and dangerous as the other two Gods of Terra.
 There is a Fourth, the Tempest, to be described later in depth, the herald of It who Scratches at the Gates.

 If ever there was any memory of a life other than that of service to the Kai’Siri, none remains.

 She does have an ego, though, and tends to regard her masters in a sort of patronizing way, as being perhaps children in need of her protection.
 This is her Wavetouched psychology showing through a veneer of formality, but ignored by the Kai’Siri because of her tractability and proven record of loyal service.

 The dynamic between servant and masters is a bit unusual in this case.
 She does not even have to be controlled when sent on missions, as her conditioning is more complete than those of either the Fractus or the Mirus, and techniques have improved since then.

 She is neither particularly evil nor insane, but she has her duty to perform, and Gods of Terra help anyone who tries to stop her once she’s been sent after a world.